rishyym0927/Affinity_frontend/README.md

 # Affinity Frontend

 Welcome to the Affinity Frontend repository!
-This project is part of the Affinity application, focusing on the frontend development.
+This project is part of the broader Affinity platform, focusing exclusively on frontend development.
+Affinity is a web application designed to connect individuals with similar intellectual levels.
+The platform utilizes an AI-powered chatbot for matchmaking and includes various interactive games, such as coding rounds, to match users based on their skillset.
+Once matched, users can engage in meaningful conversations with one another, fostering intellectual connections.

+If you're interested in working on the backend of our project, please head over to the following repository [Affinity Backend](https://github.com/Sidharth-Singh10/Affinity-backend).

 ## Table of Contents